-MC's CSR & Environmental Affairs Advisory Committee is made up of ten external experts, and provides advice on the MC Group's sustainability activities from a multitude of perspectives.
+MC's CSR & Environmental Affairs Advisory Committee is made up of external experts and provides advice on the MC Group's sustainability activities from a multitude of perspectives.
 To deepen their understanding of MC's businesses, the members of the Advisory Committee visit MC business sites annually, in addition to participating in regular committee meetings.
-At the April 2014 meeting, the committee members gave their opinions on the status of MC's monitoring of sustainability risks, carbon management, supply chain management and initiatives in support of recovery efforts following the Great East Japan Earthquake.
+At the April 2015 meeting, joined by the newest committee member Professor Nakashizuka from Tohoku University Graduate School, who is an expert in forest ecologies and biodiversity, the 11 external committee members gave their opinions on the status of MC's monitoring of sustainability risks, carbon management, supply chain management and initiatives in support of recovery efforts following the Great East Japan Earthquake.

 Supply Chain Management